rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 There are many other words used, many marketing driven.
 You should get exposed to them all, or at least a large subset.
 This is why I like Python for
 beginners: it's simple to start but you can get into some really advanced usage when you are ready.
-Ruby is probably like that, but I don't really know.
+Ruby is probably like that, but I haven't used it enough to be sure.

 Operating system
 ----------------